 Common complaints

 ❌ A few usability issues: A few users mentioned that adjusting a floor plan layout after an office move can be time-consuming if desks and assignments need realigning.
-Another minor issue is that unassigned employees sometimes get placed in a queue that isn’t immediately obvious, which can cause confusion.
+Some users also report that the platform can be slow, potentially a consequence of its extensive feature set.
+That said, given the generally high ease-of-use scores, these seem to be small quibbles rather than major problems.

 ❌ Pricing & setup costs: Several customers noted that OfficeSpace is on the pricier side and that its pricing model isn’t very transparent.
 There’s no free trial available, which made some hesitant to commit upfront.
 A few enterprise users mentioned that setting up the system for a large company (with multiple locations and thousands of employees) takes time, especially for integrations and training.